Logo

 - Even if Turkey fulfills the remaining criteria for visa liberalization, the ensuing ratification process by the Council of the EU and the EP will prove to be difficult.
 The EP adopted a critical stance against developments in Turkey under the state of emergency and even recommended the temporary suspension of negotiations.
 The EP’s approval could only be possible based on the termination of the state of emergency in Turkey and an improvement in human rights and freedoms.
 As for the Council, its approval would also include the above-mentioned points and in addition the establishment of a mechanism for the suspension of visa liberalization under conditions of security threats, or upsurge in migrant flows.
 Such a mechanism would be a general measure to be adopted not only against Turkey but citizens of all other non-EU countries.

 An article of Assoc.
-Prof. Dr. Alexander Bürgin in Euractiv (16 March 2016) regarding the issue can be found here
+Prof. Dr. Alexander Bürgin in Euractiv (16 March 2016) regarding the issue can be found here.

 EU financed research trip to Brussels